-By the age of 50, an estimated 80 percent of African-American women will have developed uterine fibroids.
-The benign growths cause period pain, heavy bleeding and can hinder a woman’s ability to conceive and carry a child to term.
-Just as alarming, according to a 2013 study, 43 percent of African-American women with fibroids often wait four or more years longer than their white counterparts to seek treatment, which can lead to even more severe symptoms.
+By age 50, an estimated 80% of African-American women will have developed uterine fibroids.
+The benign growths cause period pain and heavy bleeding and can hinder a woman’s ability to conceive and carry a child to term.
+Just as alarming, according to a 2013 study, 43% of African-American women with fibroids often wait four or more years longer than their white counterparts to seek treatment, which can lead to even more severe symptoms.

-According to that same 2013 study, when many African-American women eventually did seek medical treatment, it was often too late—hysterectomies were performed on African-American women 2.4 times more than white women.
+According to that same 2013 study, when many African-American women eventually do seek medical treatment, it is often too late.
+Doctors perform hysterectomies on African-American women 2.4 times more often than on white women.

-Left untreated, fibroids can grow in size and be as small as a grain of rice and as large as a grapefruit.
-Women can have a single fibroid or have multiple.
+Left untreated, fibroids can grow in size and become as large as a grapefruit.
+Women can have a single fibroid or have multiple ones.
 They can have symptoms or be asymptomatic.

 There are five types of fibroids.
-They are:
+These are:

 - Laparotomic myomectomy: This open abdominal surgery gives the surgeon full visualization to remove the fibroids.

-- Laparoscopic myomectomy: Minimally invasive abdominal surgery that is the preferred method for removing fewer than four small fibroids.
-This is a much more precise, difficult and longer surgery, but is also extremely effective
+- Laparoscopic myomectomy: This is a minimally invasive abdominal surgery that is the preferred method for removing fewer than four small fibroids.
+This is a much more precise, difficult, and longer surgery, but is also extremely effective

-- Hysteroscopic myomectomy: Minimally invasive vaginal surgery used only for small, pedunculated submucosal fibroids.
+- Hysteroscopic myomectomy: This is a minimally invasive vaginal surgery only for small, pedunculated submucosal fibroids.
 This procedure does not require an incision into the abdomen

-- Hysterectomy-The surgical removal of the uterus.
-This surgery should only be used as a last resort for treating fibroids.
-If the fibroids are large, diffuse and cannot be treated by any other protocol than a hysterectomy is considered.
-Very rarely is this form of surgery needed for fibroids, and yet it accounts for ⅓ of hysterectomies in the U.S.
+Hysterectomy is the surgical removal of the uterus.
+This surgery should only be a last resort to treat fibroids.
+If the fibroids are large, diffuse, and cannot be treated by any other protocol, then a hysterectomy is considered.
+Very rarely is this form of surgery needed for fibroids, and yet it accounts for one-third of hysterectomies in the U.S.

-It has since been a couple of months since my surgery, and I couldn’t be happier.
-I no longer have the discomfort and pressure that I was used to having daily.
-I cannot thank Dr. Seckin and his staff enough for helping me through this situation and for taking such great care of me.
+It has been a couple of months since my surgery, and I couldn’t be happier.
+I no longer have the discomfort I had daily.
+I cannot thank Dr. Seckin and his staff enough for helping me and for taking such great care of me.
 Dr. Seckin is by far one of the most compassionate and caring doctors I have ever met.
-I am so grateful for having found him, and I am forever grateful to for all his care and kindness."
+I am so grateful for having found him, and I am forever grateful to for all his care and kindness.